Pim Mulier: Philosophy

-Mulier was a practical man.
-In his own words, he "liked to hammer something together".
-And when everything was done, he left things to other people.
-He thus pioneered work for various branches of sport, which Mulier has always regarded as a means of good development of body and character and a noble form of leisure.
-To him, sport was an instrument of nationalism: it contributed towards the strength, vitality and character of "Young Holland".
-A fit population with a keen sense of responsibility, would be able to preserve the Netherlands as a colonial power.
+Pim Mulier was a practical man.
+In his own words, he "liked to hammer things together".
+Thus he pioneered work for various branches of sport, which he has always regarded as a means of good development of body and character and a noble form of leisure.
+To him, sport was an instrument of nationalism: it contributed towards strength, vitality and character of a "Young Holland".
+A fit population with a sense of responsibility would be able to preserve the Netherlands as a colonial power.

 On 12 March 2015, two days after the 150th anniversary of Mulier's birth, Daniël Rewijk obtained his PhD at the University of Groningen on a dissertation and biography about Pim Mulier.
 In his biography, Rewijk argues that after 1910 Mulier lost interest in developing sports in the Netherlands because he was disappointed by the rapid changes in society.
 "He became a reactionary, ranting about the 'excesses' of modernity, such as automobilism and abstract art.
 He entrenched himself in a lifestyle that emphasized the past, protected from the advance of 'the people', the mass media and rough manners."

 Mulier has always been an opponent of mixing professional and amateur sports.
 In the late 19th and early 20th centuries, it was not uncommon for athletes to receive money or valuables for winning a match.
 This was especially the case in short-track speed skating and hard sailing.
 These prices were a welcome addition to their meager income for farmers, workers, and skippers.
 Mulier believed that sport should be practiced for sport itself and not for profit.
 The 'true' sport was practiced by amateurs or enthusiasts.
 Pim Mulier stood firm for the principle of 'fair play'.
 He believed that the game should be fair by observing the rules and sportsmanship.
 Later he regularly looked back to the early years of the sport, which, according to him, were characterized by less roughness of the game, more respect, and a sportier attitude on the part of the practitioner.